 Medicinal & Edible Uses:

-For centuries, American ginseng root has been revered for its adaptogenic and medicinal properties.
+The name Panax comes from the Greek word panakes, meaning “all-healing,” a nod to its historical use as a medicinal powerhouse.For centuries, American ginseng root has been a major component of traditional Cherokee, Chinese, and rural Appalachian herbal medicine for its adaptogenic and medicinal properties.
 It has been traditionally used to boost energy and reduce stress, support immune function, and aid digestion and respiratory health.
+It may have protective reproductive health benefits.
+The Meskwaki people of the Great Lakes region have used it as an aphrodisiac and a panacea, or a “universal remedy."

-The ripe berries can be used to make jams and jellies, and are known for their anti-inflammatory, anti-diabetic and anti-aging properties.
+The ripe berries can be used to make jams and jellies and are known for their anti-inflammatory, anti-diabetic, and anti-aging properties.

 Conservation Note: Due to its popularity in herbal medicine, wild populations have been severely depleted.
 Support ethical cultivation and conservation efforts to protect this native species!